ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/psa-tfm/mps3.md

 ---
 # User change
-title: Build and run on MPS3
+title: Build and run Trusted Firmware on the MPS3

 weight: 4 # 1 is first, 2 is second, etc.